 Understanding Altruistic Surrogacy Expenses

-The costs involved cover the extensive medical procedures for both the intended parents (or donors) and the surrogate, complex legal processes, mandatory insurance coverage for the surrogate, and the reimbursement of all reasonable expenses incurred by the surrogate during the pregnancy and postpartum period.
+The costs include medical treatments for the intended parents (or donors) and the surrogate, legal fees, insurance for the surrogate, and covering any reasonable expenses she has during pregnancy and after the birth.

 Estimated Cost Breakdown for Altruistic Surrogacy in Gurgaon (2024-2025)

-Disclaimer: These figures are estimates based on available data for 2024-2025 and can vary significantly based on the specific clinic, individual medical requirements, location within Gurgaon, and the course of the pregnancy.
-Intended parents should obtain a detailed, itemized cost estimate directly from their chosen registered surrogacy clinic.
+Disclaimer: These costs are estimates for 2024-2025 and can vary depending on the clinic, medical needs, location in Gurgaon, and the pregnancy.
+Intended parents should ask their chosen registered surrogacy clinic for a detailed cost breakdown.

 Factors Affecting the Final Cost